S5NC/EBYTE_ESP32-S3/README.md

 ## Next steps

+Add RC delay circuit to MAX809T input voltage, or find a way to remove it completely and still turn on consistantly (not in hung state) when power is quickly cycled, or turned on when all capacitors are fully discharged.

 More future possibilities for improvements are on the schematic.

 The ESP32 is very power hungry compared to the nRF52840, especially for Bluetooth.
 Powered by 5.2 V, this board will draw ~100 mA when the Bluetooth is turned on and receiving, and ~650 mA when transmitting (and Bluetooth powered on) (technically this should be 750 mA, 100 mA + 650 mA from the E22-900M30S's datasheet).
 Using a DC-DC converter could give some improvement for the 3.3 V powered device (ESP32, and any I2C devices and/or GPS you add).
 Making a way to turn the Bluetooth off after a time interval with no connection has passed, and turning it back on when a button (such as the BOOT) is pressed, could be used but only if the device can be physically accessed.
 If it is mounted on top of a pole, this would not work.
 Other options may be putting the ESP32 into a power saving Bluetooth mode if such thing exists, and listening for a beacon packet from a phone which would like to scan for nearby boards?